A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Description of the coding scheme for the BSC

 \subsection{Calculation of the rewind bits}

 For the first layer, $\levelind=1$, the rewind bits are calculated using the algorithm for error detection using an extended-Hamming code, described in Definition~\ref{def:exhammingdetection}.
 The reason for the choice of this procedure is the fact that in the first layer the difference between $\undcodedSim^A$ and $\undcodedSim^B$ is only the channel noise, which is i.i.d.
 Bernoulli($\BSCprob$), and the fact that the extended-Hamming code is a good error detection code for such a noise.
 In particular, this code is \textit{proper} \cite{klove2012error}, which means that the probability of error mis-detection is monotonically increasing for $0<\BSCprob<1/2$.
 As the probability of mis-detection for $\BSCprob=\frac{1}{2}$ is equal to that of random hashing with the same number of bits, for $\BSCprob<\frac{1}{2}$ we obtain favorable performance without randomness.
-The procedure is implemented as follows: \begin{enumerate} \item Alice calculates the syndrome vector $\syndromevec^A$ as explained in Definition~\ref{def:exhammingdetection} according to appropriate rewind window $\rewindwindow{\rewindbit^A_{1}(m)}$.
-She then sends $\syndromevec^A$ to Bob over the channel using $\repetitioncoeffH$ repetitions per bit. \item Bob decodes Alice's syndrome $\hat{\syndromevec}^A$ using a majority vote for every bit.
-He then calculates his syndrome $\syndromevec^B$ according to $\rewindwindow{\rewindbit^B_{1}(m)}$ and sets his rewind bit to $\rewindbit^B_{1}(m)=\indfunc{\hat{\syndromevec}^A\neq \syndromevec^B}$. \item Bob sends Alice $\rewindbit^B_{1}(m)$ using $\repetitioncoeffH$ repetitions per bit.
-Alice sets $\rewindbit^A_{1}(m)$ according to the respective majority vote. \end{enumerate}
+The details of the calculation are elaborated in Algorithm~\ref{alg:HammingErrorDetect}.

+For all other layers, $\levelind>1$, the procedure is implemented according to the polynomial based randomized error detection scheme from Definition~\ref{def:equalityPrivate}.
+We start by assuming that the parties agree on the prime number $q_\levelind$ for every layer $\levelind>1$.
+We also assume for simplicity of exposition, that for every rewind window, the parties commonly and independently draw a test point $U$ using a common random string.
+We denote the set comprising all the test points used by the scheme by $\mathcal{U}$, which contains $|\mathcal{U}|=O(\protLength)$ elements.
+In Section~\ref{section:derandomize} we show how the common randomness assumption can be relaxed.
+The details of the calculation are elaborated in Algorithm~\ref{alg:PolyErrorDetect}.